TX-XR/Sketch2Terrain-CHI25/README.md

 Due to the use of the Mapbox SDK, the project could only run by Play Mode in Unity and then stream in the Meta Quest series of headsets.
 1. You can follow [Meta's official instruction](https://developer.oculus.com/documentation/unity/unity-before-you-begin/) to set up.
 The application has been tested on Unity 2022.2.19f1, but has not been tested on other.
 2. Clone this repository, or download the source code from Github.
 3. Open the Unity project with 2022.2.19f1.
-Find the correct scene in Assets > Scenes > VRSketching and doucle-click it.
+Find the correct scene in Assets > 3DMappingAI > Scenes > Sketch2Terrain_demo_scene and doucle-click it.
 4. You are ready to play the project.

 # Dependencies/external code